-There are no pre-filing requirements to begin a formal, ordinary lawsuit for product liability.
+There are no general pre-filing requirements to begin a formal, ordinary lawsuit for product liability; though some specific rules exist.

-Since 9 February 2015, in the case of claims related to the payment of any amount between $\[mathbb{e}\]$ 1,100 and $\[mathbb{e}\]$ 50,000, before litigating in court, parties to a dispute must attempt to carry out negotiations in the presence of their attorneys at law to try to amicably settle their dispute (assisted negotiation).
+In the case of claims relating to the payment of any amount between €1,100 and €50,000, before litigating in court, parties to a dispute must attempt to carry out negotiations in the presence of their attorneys at law to try to amicably settle their dispute (assisted negotiation).
+This is a condition for the admissibility of the legal claim and the plaintiff must necessarily indicate in their writ of summons that they have fulfilled the burdens required to comply with it.
 Such a procedure is not mandatory if the dispute concerns agreements entered into by professionals and consumers.